 Insoles (also known as inserts) are pieces of material put inside the shoes on which your feet rest.
 Their main purpose is to offer additional cushioning or support for your feet.
 In this context, they are bought over the counter.

-Orthotics (also known as orthopedic insoles) are customized insoles made specifically for your feet.
+Orthotics (also known as orthopaedic insoles) are customised insoles made specifically for your feet.
 They are fabricated by medical specialists and usually used for treating specific foot conditions.

 They both come in the place of the sock liner (a basic insole found in the shoe which, if nothing else, protects the feet from stitches and rough patches inside the shoe).